Uniformity in association schemes and coherent configurations: cometric Q-antipodal schemes and linked systems: Uniform imprimitive schemes

 \begin{definition} An imprimitive association scheme is called uniform if its quotient scheme is trivial, and if there are integers $a_{ij}^h$ such that for all fibres $U,V,$ and $W,$ and $i \in \cI(U,V)$, $j \in \cI(V,W)$, we have

 \end{definition}

 It is easily seen that in this case $p_{ij}^h = a_{ij}^h$ if $i \in \cI$ or $j \in \cI$, $p_{ij}^h = (w-1) a_{ij}^h$ if $i,j \notin \cI$ and $h \in \cI$, and $p_{ij}^h= (w-2) a_{ij}^h$ if $i,j,h \notin \cI$, i.e., the intersection numbers are divided uniformly over the relevant fibres.
 Note that bipartite schemes are trivially uniform.
-Also, any imprimitive $d$-class association scheme with only one relation across fibres (a complete multipartite graph) is uniform.
-Such a scheme can easily be constructed as a wreath product scheme \cite[p44]{weis}, \cite[p69]{bailey} of a trivial scheme and an arbitrary scheme.
-Also the tensor product \cite[p44]{weis} of a one-class scheme and an arbitrary scheme is uniform.
-(This is also called the ``direct product'' \cite[p62]{bailey}.)
+But in general, an antipodal distance-regular cover of a complete graph, while having a complete quotient, is not uniform; for example, two adjacent vertices in the icosahedron have only two common neighbors so $p_{11}^1$ is not divisible by $w-2=4$.
+However, any imprimitive $d$-class association scheme with only one relation across fibres (a complete multipartite graph) is uniform.
+Such a scheme can easily be constructed as a wreath product scheme \cite[p.\ 44]{weis}, \cite[p.\ 69]{bailey} of a trivial scheme and an arbitrary scheme.
+Also the tensor product \cite[p.\ 44]{weis} of a one-class scheme and an arbitrary scheme is uniform.
+(This is also called the ``direct product'' \cite[p.\ 62]{bailey}.)
 In this paper, we call a scheme decomposable if it is has the same parameters as a wreath product or tensor product scheme.

 \begin{theorem} A uniform scheme is dismantlable.
 Any dismantled scheme of a uniform scheme is also uniform. \end{theorem}

 \begin{proof} These claims follow in a straightforward way from the definition of a uniform scheme. \end{proof}